ChiefChingu/milestone-two-memory-card-game/TEST.md

 ## User stories
 Each user story is tested thoroughly.
 All steps are taken in the main browsers at 3 different viewports: mobile (including tablet) and desktop.

+Note that in this project the assumption is that there is only one type of user (one role).

 ### 1. See an inviting game that makes me curious and want to play!
 - Go to [https://chiefchingu.github.io/milestone-two-memory-card-game/](https://chiefchingu.github.io/milestone-two-memory-card-game/).
 - Homepage shows a catchy oneliner that triggers curiousity: try not to laugh.